Introduction

 Problems with Record Access

-3. Role Hierarchy: Check for inconsistent access inside the role hierarchy.
+- Role Hierarchy: Verify consistency of access within the role hierarchy.

 Issues with Data Integrity

-1. Validation Rules: Verify that the rules for validation are set up correctly.
+- Validation Rules: Verify that the validation rules are set up correctly.

-2. Data Quality Reports: To find and fix mistakes, run data quality reports.
+- Data Quality Reports: To identify and correct errors, run data quality reports.

 Performance Problems

-3. Archiving Old Data: To enhance efficiency, archive data that is outdated or unnecessary.
+- Archiving Old Data: To enhance efficiency, archive outdated or unnecessary data.

 Conclusion

-Understanding “what is a record in Salesforce” is essential to using Salesforce effectively.
+Understanding “what a record is in Salesforce” is essential to using Salesforce effectively.
 Salesforce records include all the data needed to run your business.
-By mastering record generation, administration, and security, you can ensure data integrity, boost productivity, and make intelligent decisions.
+You can maintain accurate data, work more efficiently, and make informed decisions.
+This is possible if you know how to create, manage, and protect records.